nomeata/haskell-for-readers/haskell-for-readers.md

 We have seen most important fundamental concepts of functional programming here.
 So let me point out a few things that we have not seen, and not due to lack of time, because they are not there:

 We have not seen variables that you declare to hold one value, and later you update them to another value.
 We have not seen how to get a variable that has a random value, or one that the user has input.
-We have not seen ways of deleting files or launching missles.
+We have not seen ways of deleting files or launching missiles.

 This is because, fundamentally, those things do not exist in Haskell.
-A Haskell expression simply denotes a value -- e.g. a number, a boolean, maybe a function.
+A Haskell expression simply denotes a value -- e.g. a number, a Boolean, maybe a function.
 And it always denotes the same value.
 Evaluating the same expression a second time will not give different results, nor will it delete your backups.
 We say that Haskell is a *pure* language, and it has no *side-effects*.

 Granted, there are some Haskell expressions do not denote a value: Some go into an infinite loop, or raise an exception (e.g. division by zero).
 But there are still no side-effects here.

 Because functions a simply abstracted expressions, they are also pure: The return value depends *only* on the value of the arguments to the function; not on the time of day, the user’s mood or the system’s random number generator.
 In that sense they behave just like mathematical functions.

 But if expressions and functions can’t *do* anything, how can we write useful programs?
-Programs that respond to network requests, or do an in-place array sort, or use concurency?
+Programs that respond to network requests, or do an in-place array sort, or use concurrency?
+Can we do that, and still have a pure language?
+Yes, we can, and Haskell’s solution to this dilemma are monads.
+We will handle that topic in a quick-and-dirty way in [the chapter on imperative code](#io) and more properly [within the chapter on type classes](#monads).